-9.4.12 AFTERTOUCH
+9.5.13 AFTERTOUCH

-Opens a menu where you can assign up to four PARAMETER page parameters to the MIDI aftertouch command.
+Opens a menu where you can assign up to four PARAMETER page parameters to the [KEYBOARD] aftertouch or aftertouch from incoming MIDI data.
 Press [YES] to open the menu.
 Setting up the parameters works in the same way as for PITCH BEND.

-9.5 ARPEGGIATOR MENU
+9.6 ARPEGGIATOR MENU

 The ARPEGGIATOR menu controls the Sounds arpeggiator.
 The arpeggiator settings are part of the Sound and saved together with the Sound.
+The arpeggiator is not available for the MIDI tracks.
 Press [FUNC] + [SYN1] to open the ARPEGGIATOR menu.
-Press [TRACK 1-4] key to select the Sound whose arpeggiator are edited.
+Press [T1-4] key to select the Sound whose arpeggiator are edited.
 Press [FUNC] + [TRACK NOTE] to toggle the ARPEGGIATOR on and off.

-9.5.1 MODE
+9.6.1 MODE